Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 No vendor lock-in

 Installs as a Helm chart on any CNCF-conformant Kubernetes distribution.
-No proprietary operators, no custom resource definitions that trap you
+No proprietary lock-in: deploy on the cluster you already run.

 Bare metal orchestration